wp-plugins/scrapeazon/readme.txt

 2. If you have a previous version of ScrapeAZon installed, deactivate and delete it from the '/wp-content/plugins/' directory
 3. Upload the ScrapeAZon folder to the '/wp-content/plugins/' directory
 4. Activate ScrapeAZon by using the 'Plugins' menu
-5. Under the Wordpress 'Settings' menu, click ScrapeAZon and configure the appropriate settings
+5. Click ScrapeAZon from the Wordpress Settings menu and configure the appropriate settings
 6. Add the [scrapeazon asin="<amazon.com product number>"] shortcode, where <amazon.com product number> is the ASIN or ISBN-10 of the product that contains the reviews you want to display, to the pages or posts you want.
 For example, if you wanted to display reviews for a product with the ASIN of 012345689, you would issue the shortcode [scrapeazon asin="0123456789"]

 == Frequently Asked Questions ==